Anna Nordqvist: Professional career

+Already qualified for the LPGA Tour, she also qualified for the Ladies European Tour In January 2009, by winning the Ladies European Tour Final Qualifying School.

 In only her fifth start on the LPGA Tour, Nordqvist won her first professional tournament and major, the LPGA Championship in Maryland in June 2009.
 This led to her selection as a captain's pick for the Solheim Cup.
 In November, she won the LPGA Tour Championship for her second victory of the season.
 She was named Rookie of the Year on the Ladies European Tour and finished runner-up to Jiyai Shin for LPGA Rolex Rookie of the Year honors.

 At the 2013 Solheim Cup, Nordqvist won her alternate shot match with Caroline Hedwall with a hole-in-one at the 17th hole, beating Morgan Pressel and Jessica Korda 2 and 1 during the Saturday morning session.
 This was the first hole-in-one in Solheim Cup history.

 At the end of May 2015, Nordqvist won her fifth official tournament on the LPGA Tour.
 She birdied the second-to-last hole and bogeyed the 54th hole to win by one stroke over Dutchwoman Christel Boeljon in Galloway, New Jersey.

 At the 2016 U.S. Women's Open, Nordqvist lost to Brittany Lang in a playoff due to a rules violation, for touching the sand with the club in a bunker.
 The rules violation occurred on the second of three playoff holes but was not disclosed to the players until mid-way through play on the third hole.

 In September 2017, she won her second major, The Evian Championship in France, after overcoming American Brittany Altomare in a play-off in horrendous weather conditions.

 In August 2021, she won her third major by winning the Women's British Open at Carnoustie Golf Links in Carnoustie, Scotland.
 For 2021, she had won only $283,715 in 14 tournaments before her $870,000 winning share from it, leaping to $1,153,715 and sixth place.
+With the win, she became only the second golfer, after Georgia Hall, to win The R&A treble - the Girls Amateur, British Ladies Amateur and Women's British Open.

 Nordqvist won the 2022 Big Green Egg Open in The Netherlands, her first individual success on the Ladies European Tour outside of the majors.

+Nordqvist was named captain of the 2026 European Solheim Cup team in February 2025.

+Awards, honors

+In 2009, Nordqvist received Elit Sign number 135 by the Swedish Golf Federation based on world ranking achievements.

+In 2009, she was named Rookie of the Year on the Ladies European Tour.

+For the 2009, 2017 and 2021 seasons, she was named Swedish Golfer of the Year.

+In 2010, she was awarded honorary member of the PGA of Sweden.